Why do we need a Compressed Air System?

 - increase throughput

 - improve product quality depending on its end-use

 Compressed Air Quality

-CA quality ranges from Plant air to Breathing air depending upon the end-use.
+Compressed Air quality ranges from Plant air to Breathing air depending upon the end-user.
 Quality is determined by the dryness & the contaminant level.
 Higher the quality, the higher the cost.
 The following figure (Fig. 1) gives the applications of compressed air with respect to quality.

 Components of a Compressed Air system